 A few victims of Roundup may delay hiring a lawyer due to the costs.
 Many people know litigation can be expensive and are aware of the high hourly rates for lawyers.
 The consequences of the weed killer may have left them with less money than before.
 Therefore, they are unsure if they can pay an attorney throughout the lawsuit process.

 Since Roundup cases fall under product liability, you do not have to worry about upfront costs.
-Most lawyers who practice the field use a contingency fee to get payments.
+Most lawyers who practice in the field use a contingency fee to get payments.
 Contingency fees do not apply until after the lawsuit resolves.
 Usually, you would not pay your attorney unless they secure a settlement.

 The fee is a portion of your compensation.
 When your lawyer receives the settlement check, they deduct some money as payment before mailing you the rest.
 The amount they take depends on the percentage they charge.